Maximize Your Firm's Email Marketing Campaign With These 6 Tips

 Here are some handy tips to increase the effectiveness of your email messages and get the most from your list:

 - Use your split testing ability on email list signup forms.
-It is important to know whether your email marketing campaigns are successful while they are in action.
+It is essential to know whether your email marketing campaigns are successful while they are in action.
 Conduct split email tests that allow you to send and compare the performance of different subject lines and “From” sender names to sample audiences.
 Also…Where should you locate opt-in fields?
 What color should they be?
-Should you use a light box overlay style?
+Should you use a lightbox overlay style?
 Or is that just annoying?
 Most popular email marketing programs offer testing functions.

-If you like this post but have not taken the time to properly develop your client profiles for each market sector, check out the post Market Segmentation: An Inbound Marketer’s “Social” Bread and Butter.
+If you like this post but have not taken the time to properly develop your client profiles for each market sector, check out the post-Market Segmentation: An Inbound Marketer’s “Social” Bread and Butter.

 If you want to discuss your next email marketing campaign, arrange an appointment for a free consultation with Colosi Marketing today!